-The designated teacher has a responsibility for promoting the educational achievement of LAC and previously LAC (PLAC), and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+The designated teacher has a responsibility for promoting the educational achievement of LAC and PLAC, and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.

-4. Multi-agency working
+3. Multi-agency working

-St Mary's RC Primary contributes to multi-agency working as part of its statutory duty.
+The school contributes to multi-agency working as part of its statutory duty.
 The school is aware of and will follow the local safeguarding arrangements.

-Our school will be fully engaged, involved, and included in local safeguarding arrangements.
-Once St Mary's is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
-We will act in accordance with the safeguarding arrangements.
+The school will be fully engaged, involved, and included in local safeguarding arrangements.
+Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
+The school will act in accordance with the safeguarding arrangements.

-St Mary's RC Primary will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multiagency plans to provide additional support.
+The school will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.

-Where a need for early help is identified, we will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.
+Where a need for early help is identified, the school will allow access for CSCS from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.

-Our school also recognises the particular importance of inter-agency working in identifying and preventing CSE.
+The school also recognises the particular importance of inter-agency working in identifying and preventing CSE.